 Brendan Francis Newnam: Yeah; like you’ve got chia seeds on your rider now…

 Rico Gagliano: No more animal blood, no more –

 Lars Ulrich: Yeah, all those stories, I’m sorry.

-Rico Gagliano: I think this leads well to this question.
-You’re kind of known as standard bearers of that kind of intense metal.
+Rico Gagliano: I think that leads well to this question: You’re kind of known as standard bearers of that kind of intense metal.